loukim86/loukim86/README.md

 ## Hi there 👋
-I am a junior front-end developer💻 with experience in creating and maintaining web applications.
-I have learned the following technologies:
+I'm Luiza, a passionate Frontend Developer with a strong foundation in building user-friendly and high-performance web applications.
+With a keen eye for detail and a knack for problem-solving, I strive to create elegant and efficient solutions that enhance the user experience.

+### 💻 Skills:

 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/-CSS3-1572B6?style=flat-square&logo=css3)